An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: Introduction

-In this paper, we focus on the case when $G$ is additionally assumed to be $\frac{1}{L}$-co-coercive with a constant $L>0$.
-We first revisit the classic Halpern iteration which dates back to \citep{halpern1967fixed}.
+We first revisit the classic Halpern iteration, which dates back to \cite{halpern1967fixed}.
 For any given initial point $z^0\in \bb{Z}$, this method iteratively performs the following:

-where $\beta_k\in (0,1)$ and $\eta_k > 0$ are {suitably chosen} parameters chosen suitably.
-One typical choice for these parameters would be $\beta_k = 1/(k+2)$ and $\eta_k:= (1 - \beta_k)/L$, for $k\geq 0$ \citep{tran2022connection}.
+where $\beta_k\in (0,1)$ and $\eta_k > 0$ are parameters chosen suitably.
+One typical choice for these parameters would be $\beta_k = 1/(k+2)$ and $\eta_k:= (1 - \beta_k)/L$, for $k\geq 0$ \cite{tran2022connection}.
+Unlike classical algorithms, such as gradient-based methods that are specifically designed for solving optimization problems, Halpern iteration was originally developed to address fixed-point and inclusion problems, which encompass a broader class of optimization challenges.
+As a result, it can be readily extended to more general applications, including those discussed at the beginning of this paper.
+Additionally, while existing methods typically establish convergence rates in terms of the objective gap, Halpern iteration achieves an accelerated convergence rate with respect to the operator norm.
+These advantages have contributed to the growing interest in Halpern iteration in recent years.
 Though the Halpern iteration \eqref{eq-halpern} has a very simple form, it admits appealing convergence properties.
-The asymptotic convergence guarantees were established in \citep{wittmann1992approximation,leustean2007rates}. \citet{lieder2021convergence} first provided a direct proof of an $O(k^{-1})$ rate in terms of operator residue norm, i.e., $\norm{G(z^k)} = O(k^{-1})$.
+The asymptotic convergence guarantees were established in \cite{wittmann1992approximation,leustean2007rates}. \cite{lieder2021convergence} first provided a direct proof of an $O(k^{-1})$ rate in terms of operator residue norm, i.e., $\norm{G(z^k)} = O(k^{-1})$.
 On the other hand, convergence analysis for \eqref{eq-halpern} and its variants based on potential functions has gained increasing attentions.
-For instance, \citet{diakonikolas2022potential} considered the potential function-based framework for minimizing gradient norms in convex and min-max optimization and argued that an $O(k^{-1})$ rate in terms of operator residue norm is perhaps the best one can hope for. \citet{yoon2021accelerated} considered a two-step variant of the Halpern iteration \eqref{eq-halpern} and applied it to min-max optimization problems.
-Recently, \citet{tran2022connection} revealed the connection between the Halpern iteration and the Nesterov's acceleration scheme \citep{nesterov1983method} which demonstrates deeper insights for both algorithms.
+For instance, \cite{diakonikolas2022potential} considered the potential function-based framework for minimizing gradient norms in convex and min-max optimization and argued that an $O(k^{-1})$ rate in terms of operator residue norm is perhaps the best one can hope for. \cite{yoon2021accelerated} considered a two-step variant of the Halpern iteration \eqref{eq-halpern} and applied it to min-max optimization problems.
+Recently, \cite{tran2022connection} revealed the connection between the Halpern iteration and the Nesterov's acceleration scheme \cite{nesterov1983method} which demonstrates deeper insights for both algorithms.